 Find Cheap Homeowners Insurance Quotes in Your Area

-Asbestos is usually not covered under homeowners insurance, even if you have HO-3/open perils coverage, because almost all home insurance policies have an exclusion for pollution.
+Asbestos is usually not covered under homeowners insurance, even if you have open-perils HO-3 coverage, because almost all home insurance policies have an exclusion for pollution.
 This includes things like fuel and chemical spills, but it includes asbestos, too.

 For example, imagine someone broke into your house and vandalized your walls, exposing asbestos-filled insulation in the process.
 In this case, your homeowners insurance policy might pay for some or all of the cost to repair the damage, including removing the asbestos insulation and any particles or dust that were released in the process.
 However, this is not true of all homeowners insurance policies, so check yours to understand what is and is not covered.